Frequently Asked Questions

 Is instruction available in languages other than English?

 While several of our individual instructors and study group leaders are able to convey aspects of our training material in other languages, at the present time it is necessary for all TOTSS members to be fluent in spoken and written English.
 Specific classes and other informal instruction may be presented in other languages in our campuses and study groups in non-English-speaking countries.
+NOTE: We are now accepting Portuguese-speaking applicants to the Academic Track (but not the Initiatory track.)

 Who was Phyllis Seckler (Soror Meral)?